Tagirijus/freelance/README.md

 Apparently the ODT export with the module _secretary_ uses another Python module called _Jinja2_.
 Since version 3 of the latter module the ODT export does not work anymore.
 The ugly workaround is to downgrade to an older version of Jinja2: `pip3 install Jinja2==2.10`.
 This did the trick for me.

+Also the programm only works with python3.6 as it seems ...

 # To do

 - Make Freelance work faster.
 Especially the `replacer()` function slows the programm down very much.